 In the Finger Lakes Region of New York, there exists a tiny town that is home to approximately 2,200 people.
-Nestled in a valley beside a lovely (if not somewhat sea-weedy) lake, my town boasts it's very own park, post office, pizza shop, (and if you count the neighboring tiny town, population: 2,500) dive bar, and convenient store.
+Nestled in a valley beside a lovely (if not somewhat sea-weedy) lake, my town boasts it's very own park, post office, pizza shop, (and if you count the neighboring tiny town, population: 2,500) dive bar, and convenience store.
 And now, they have their very own author ... who writes some really weird shit.

 It's 4:00 in the morning, and I am completely rewriting the post I had planned for today.
 Why?
 Because I watched "The Nightingale," written and directed by Jennifer Kent.
 And, wow.
 I absolutely loved it.